Your Essential Travel Guide To Calais

 Calais is separated into two distinct parts, the old town, known as Calais-Nord, and the modern town, known as St-Pierre.
 Calais-Nord is located on a unique man-made island bordered by canals and harbours, while St-Pierre lies further to the south, and houses the city’s bustling shopping and restaurant district.

-Many British tourists travel to Calais to visit French supermarkets and pick up excellent deals on local produce, as well as cheap wine and beer.
+Many British tourists travel to Calais to visit French supermarkets and pick up excellent deals on local produce.
 The city’s most popular high street is the Rue Royale, which has been extensively renovated in recent years and is now home to a wide range of boutiques, cafes and bars.
 Head to Marques Avenue for great prices on famous names including Hugo Boss, Lacoste, Nike, Calvin Klein and Guess can all be found among the dozens of designer shops all housed under one roof.

 For panoramic city and ocean scenes take the steep but rewarding climb up Calais Lighthouse.
 On a clear day you can see the famous white cliffs of Dover and on a stormy one you can enjoy the dramatic natural scenes on the English Channel.